sviperll/adt4j/README.md

    }
 ```

-You can refactor this methods to protect for future modifications of `Point` data-type:
+You can refactor these methods to protect for future modifications of `Point` data-type:

 ```java
    Point moveRight(Point base, int deltaX) {